| The

 about 20 years old, very friendly, well educated, trying to sell

+us these beautifully painted masks.
 They were constructed with raw sticks cut from trees, tied

 together, covered with sacking from maize sacks, and painted